SRRT: Exploring Search Region Regulation for Visual Object Tracking: Introduction

-In this paper, we propose a novel tracking paradigm, called Search Region Regulation Tracking (SRRT), which can generate dynamic search region for tracking.
-Compared with conventional paradigm (shown in Fig.~\ref{fig:intro_diff} (a)), SRRT (shown in Fig.~\ref{fig:intro_diff} (b)) applies a search region regulator (SRR) to allocate an optimal search region.
-Benefiting from the advance perception of ROI, SRRT tracks a target object with a small size search region most of the time, and can flexibly switch to a lager search radius when encountering the case such as fast motion.
-In addition, the variation of the object appearance during online tracking usually obscures the reference information of the initial frame.
-We further propose a locking-state determined reference frame updating strategy to improve robustness to search region awareness.
-More importantly, our SRRT can be easily applied to existing trackers.
-In summary, the main contributions are as follows:
+Inspired by the above observations, in this work, we propose a novel tracking paradigm, called Search Region Regulation Tracking (SRRT), which can dynamically generate search regions for tracking.
+Compared to the conventional paradigm (Figure~\ref{fig:intro_diff} (a)), SRRT (Figure~\ref{fig:intro_diff} (b)) applies a search region regulator (SRR) to allocate an optimal search region for the subsequent tracking components.
+Taking advantage of the pre-perception of ROI, SRRT tracks a target object with a small size search region most of the time, and can flexibly switch to a larger search radius when encountering the cases such as object fast motion.
+In addition, the variation in the appearance of objects during online tracking usually obscures the reference information from the initial frame.
+We further propose a locking-state determined reference frame updating strategy, which can improve the modeling robustness for search region awareness without incurring additional computation overhead.
+In addition, the proposed SRRT can be easily applied to existing trackers to improve tracking performance.
+The main contributions of this work are summarized as follows:

 \begin{itemize} \item We propose SRRT, a novel Search Region Regulation Tracking paradigm.
-Instead of choosing a fixed-size search region in all scenarios, SRRT explores dynamically selecting an optimal search region for each frame, delivers higher performance while being efficient. \item We analyze the superiority of selecting dynamic search region for tracking and propose a simple and effective regulator module to estimate the search region size. \item We propose a locking-state determined update strategy to improve the richness of reference information to adapt to the challenges caused by the variable object appearance. \item Extensive experiments on seven widely used benchmarks demonstrate the effectiveness of the proposed method.
-SRRT can be easily applied to existing trackers, brings consistently improvements on baselines and achieves state-of-the-art performance. \end{itemize}
+Instead of adopting a fixed-size search region in all scenarios as with previous work practices, SRRT explores dynamically selecting an optimal search region for each frame, delivering higher performance while maintaining efficiency. \item We analyze the superiority of dynamically selecting a search region for visual object tracking and propose a simple yet effective pre-perception search region regulator module to estimate the optimal search region size. \item We propose a locking-state determined update strategy to improve the richness of the reference frame to adapt to the challenges caused by the variable object appearance. \item Extensive experiments on eight benchmarks demonstrate the effectiveness of the proposed method, especially on large-scale LaSOT, TrackingNet, and GOT-10k. \end{itemize}